EmilyGraceLB/Week9Practical1/README.md

 3. Build your site (`npm run build`) and check the docs folder is created.
 4. Commit and push your changes.

+### Step 8 - publishing with GitHub Pages, pt 2
-5. Go back to the GitHub Pages settings in your browser.
+Now that your Vite project is properly configured, go back to the GitHub Pages settings in your browser.
 In the dropdown that says "/root", select "/docs" instead, then click "Save".
 Wait a few minutes then open the URL that you put as "base" in `vite.config.js`.
 You should see your site instead of these instructions.

+### Notes on the command line
+#### Running commands
+Vite commands like `npm run dev` and `npm run build` must **always be run from the folder that contains `package.json`**.

+With the current folder structure, you would have to use the `cd` command (see end of Step 1) to move the VS Code Terminal inside the project folder whenever you open the repo.
+To avoid this, move the project files out of the folder into the top level of the repo.
+- After moving the files, set the "outDir" in `vite.config.js` to "docs" instead of "../docs" to reflect it's new position relative to `package.json`.

+#### Using Git from the command line
+Now that you've been using the command line to work with Vite, you may like to try using it to work with GitHub too.
+Most professionals use the terminal rather than GitHub Desktop.
+Here are the steps:
+1. Run `git add .` to prepare all changed files to be committed.
+The . is important!
+2. Run `git commit -m "useful message here"` to commit the changes.
+3. Run `git push` to send the commit to the remote repo.

+Note: **git commands should always be run from the top level of the repo**.
+If your terminal is in a nested folder (look at the folder name before the prompt in the terminal), run the command `cd ../` to move one folder up.